hoolies/nvim/README.md

 ## About
-Misarable attempt to setup NeoVim in a modular way
+Miserable attempt to setup NeoVim in a modular way